xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 # Level of details
-This works only on StaticMesh with importing via UnrealEnginePython
+This works only on StaticMesh with importing via UnrealEnginePython.
 1. Select the asset you want to export and set the Export type property to "Export recursive".
-2. Now repeat the task for all LOD but also check the case "Export as lod?".
+2. Now repeat the task for all LODs but also check the box "Export as lod?".
 3. Select your main asset and open the panel Object Import Properties.
-4. Set LOD1, Lod2, [...] to your desired LODs.
+4. Set LOD1, LOD2, [...] to your desired LODs.
 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocLods.jpg">

 # Animations
 It is of course possible to export animations with your skeletal.
-You can use the Action Editor in Dope Sheet windows to have multiple animations in one scene or use the NonLinearAnimation
+You can use the Action Editor in Dope Sheet windows to have multiple animations in one scene or use the NonLinearAnimation.

 For the Action:
 1. Select your SkeletalMesh and open Animation Properties panel (Do not forget to set the Armature as Export recursive).